audflexbutok/HCI-Project1/README.md

 ![image](https://user-images.githubusercontent.com/46502658/109435745-a05d3e80-79e1-11eb-876d-cf100a1ad1ef.png)

 This is how I would personally change the microwave interface to look.
 I originally really did like the layout of the time control (numbered) buttons, but the addition of the knob meant that I would have to move things around a bit.
+I also would put braille on the microwave like the original version of my work's microwave, but I couldn't find a good way to implement it in processing.

 # Justification
 For this project, I actually polled my coworkers about the microwave since I thought it would be interesting to hear from a group of people who all use the same microwave.
 I have summarized the statistics below.